History of the Jews in Norway: Contemporary situation

-Antisemitism in contemporary Norway
+Antisemitism in Norway

 The mainstream Norwegian political environment has strongly adopted a platform that rejects antisemitism.
 However, individuals often privately hold antisemitic views.

-There have been episodes of desecration of the Oslo Synagogue.
+There have been episodes of vandalization of the Oslo Synagogue.
 In July 2006, during the 2006 Lebanon War, the congregation issued an advisory warning Jews not to wear kippot or other identifying items in public for fear of harassment or assault.

 On 17 September 2006, the Oslo Synagogue was attacked with an automatic weapon, only days after it was made public that the building had been the planned target for the Algerian terror group GSPC that had been plotting a bombing campaign in the Norwegian capital.
 On 2 June 2008, Arfan Qadeer Bhatti was convicted for the shooting attack and given an eight-year preventive custody sentence for serious vandalism.
 The Oslo city court judge could not find sufficient evidence that the shots fired at the synagogue amounted to a terrorist act.
 The synagogue in Oslo is now under continuous surveillance and protected by barriers.

 In August 2006, the writer Jostein Gaarder published an op-ed in Aftenposten, titled God's Chosen People.
 It was highly critical of Israel, as well as Judaism as a religion.
 Allegations of antisemitism and an intense public debate resulted in the Jostein Gaarder controversy.

 In December 2008, Imre Hercz filed a complaint to the Norwegian Press Complaints Commission against Otto Jespersen, a comedian who mocked the Holocaust, but fellow comics and his TV station backed the performer.
 Jespersen joked on national television in his weekly routine that "I would like to take the opportunity to remember all the billions of fleas and lice that lost their lives in German gas chambers, without having done anything wrong other than settling on persons of Jewish background."
 Jespersen also presented a satirical monologue on antisemitism that ended with, "Finally, I would like to wish all Norwegian Jews a Merry Christmas – no, what am I saying!
 You don't celebrate Christmas, do you!?
 It was you who crucified Jesus," on 4 December.
 Jespersen has received criticism for several of his attacks on social and ethnic groups as well as royalty, politicians and celebrities, and in defence of the monologue TV 2 noted that Jespersen attacks in all directions, and that "if you should take [the monologue] seriously, there are more than just the Jews that should feel offended".